Mvrm/RepData_PeerAssessment1/PA1_template.md

 ```

-# Differences in activity patterns between weekdays and weekends
+## Differences in activity patterns between weekdays and weekends

+### Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r